3 Natural Ways to Help a Lamb With a Broken Leg Mend

 Add St. John’s Wort tincture for pain and inflammation

-Along with the comfrey, I put a tsp. (approx. 5ml) of St. Johns wort tincture in each of his bottles for the first 3 days, then cut down to just at bedtime.
+Along with the comfrey, I put a tsp. (approx. 5ml) of St. John’s wort tincture in each of his bottles for the first 3 days, then cut down to just at bedtime.
 After a week he no longer needed the St. Johns Wort tincture for pain, and inflammation.
-He was eating well, and beginning to bare weight on his foot.
+He was eating well, and beginning to bear weight on his foot.

 Splinting the broken leg to stabilize it